Mystery Babylon

 Dispensations, what are they?

-mosesThere is a school of hermeneutics called Dispensationalism that teaches there are different times periods in which God works differently with different peoples.
+Dispensationalism posits distinct historical periods where God interacts uniquely with various groups, assigning separate laws to Jews and Gentiles.
 Most of these teachers have 7 dispensations, but I have seen as many as 21.
-However, not all people who teach dispensations are dispensationalist.
+They are always a multiple of 7.
+However, not all people who teach dispensations are dispensationalists.
+See Also: hermeneutics

 We Historicists count 3 dispensations so far.

 We expect that a new dispensation is about to start.
-So following the format it should be heralded by copious amounts of information and performances of miracles.
+It will follow the same format.
+We assume copious amounts of information and performances of miracles will herald us into the return of the King.